We are always hiring amazing technicians! Click here to inquire. | Asian Imports

 Upsizing Wheels and Tires With Asian Imports Auto

-Many Las Vegas and Henderson drivers want to accessorize their vehicle - you know, make it theirs.
+Many Las Vegas drivers want to accessorize their vehicle - you know, make it theirs.
 One of the easiest ways to get a custom look is to get some new wheels.
-There are thousands of wheel designs at Las Vegas and Henderson area tire shops to get you the look you want.
-And for many Las Vegas and Henderson drivers, that look includes bigger wheels.
+There are thousands of wheel designs at Las Vegas area tire shops to get you the look you want.
+And for many Las Vegas drivers, that look includes bigger wheels.
 It used to be that cars came from the factory with 15 or 16 inch wheels.
 Now 16, 17 and even 18 inchers are standard.
 And the factories are offering optional wheel packages up to 20 inches or more.
 So let's talk about what to consider when you want to upsize your wheels.
 It's not exactly a DIY project, so you need to know a thing or two before you get started.
 The most important term to know is rolling diameter.
 The rolling diameter is simply the overall height of your tire.
-Unless you want to modify your vehicle suspension, you'll want to keep your rolling diameter the same when you upsize your wheels.Let's think about those ... read more
+Unless you want to modify your vehicle suspension, you'll want to keep your rolling diameter the same when you upsize your wheels.Let's think about those three golden doughnuts in front of you.
+T ... read more

 Categories: